Bhagavad Gita Chapter 8 Verse 28 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: Whatever fruit of merit is declared (in the scriptures) to accrue from (the study of) the Vedas, (the performance of) sacrifices, (the practice of) austerities, and gifts, beyond all this goes the Yogi, having known this; and he attains to the Supreme, Primeval (first or ancient) Abode.
+This verse carries the weight of lived truth.
+Whatever fruit of merit is declared (in the scriptures) to accrue from (the study of) the Vedas, (the performance of) sacrifices, (the practice of) austerities, and gifts, beyond all this goes the Yog In the context of what lies beyond death and how the mind's final thought shapes the soul's journey, these words illuminate the principle of remembrance from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team